nemeott/rust-chess/README.md

 ## Notable Limitations

 - **Bridge overhead**: Small functions and data types are slower due to the bridge overhead, however heavy computations are much faster.
-- **No move history yet**: Undo/pop and repetition detection which require past positions, are not available currently.
+- **No board history yet**: Undo/pop are not available currently.
+Make moves onto a new board and pass it into a function instead for now.
-- **Board printing**: Currently the library prints and exposes FEN strings.
-A human-readable grid-style ASCII board printer is not implemented yet.
-- **Printing and parsing**: Some convenience/parsing features like SAN parsing (`from_san`) are still TODO.
 - **Reliability**: The library has not been widely tested yet.
-- **Extra features**: Several advanced engine-oriented features (Zobrist hashing, transposition keys, PSQT tables) are planned but not implemented at this time.
+It has somewhat detailed docstring tests but not every edge case is guaranteed to be covered.

 ## License